Self-Purification (Tazkiyat al-Nafs)

 Examples of Tazkiyah in Daily Life

-Beyond formal worship, daily physical activities also support Tazkiyah when done with intention.
+Beyond formal worship, daily physical activities also support Tazkiyah when done with intention (niyyah).
 Walking, especially with reflection, encourages moderation and mindfulness.
+When intention (niyyah, the conscious turning of the heart toward Allah in every act) is present, ordinary physical routines become acts of worship and self-purification.

 Manual work cultivates humility and gratitude.
 Maintaining cleanliness and personal hygiene reinforces inner order and respect for the body as a trust from God.
 Even regulated sleep, eating with restraint, and physical exercise help subdue excess desire and sharpen moral awareness.

-Tajwīd itself participates in purification.
+Tajwīd (the science and practice of reciting the Qur’an correctly) itself participates in purification.
 It disciplines the tongue, cultivates patience, humbles the ego before precision, and aligns sound, meaning, and heart.

 This Life and the Next